DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 The next Concepts page cover notions to write more expressive and powerful code.
 If you feel stuck or constrained with the basics, it's probably a good time to visit them.
 They include:

+- Driver ()
+- Materialization: integrate Hamilton in your data infrastructure
-- Function decorators for expressive dataflows
+- Function decorators: write expressive dataflows without repeating code
-- Customizing Driver execution
+- Lifecycle hooks: customize Driver execution
-- Loading data and storing results